johndunne2019/pands-problem-set/README.md

 **4. Solution_4.py**

 This file contains my solution to problem 4 on the problem set.
 The program asks the user to input any positive integer and outputs the successive values of the following calculation: the current value is taken at each step and if it is even it is divided by 2 and if it is odd it is multiplied by 3 and 1 is added to the value.
 The program stops when the current value of the number is 1.
 This is known as Collatz Conjecture and no matter what number is inputted at the beginning of this calculation the result always arrives to 1.
 I created a function called odd_even and within the function I set up a while loop and set it to loop as long as the variable which in this case is the integer inputted by the user is greater than 1.
 Within this loop I used an if statement to identify even numbers with the modulo operator and I used an else statement to pick up all other integers (odd numbers).
 Within the if and else statements I assigned the new values to the variable in order to complete the calculation.
 When the function is called the while loop runs as long as the number inputted by the user is greater than 1 and the results are printed to the screen.
 I also asked for the original value entered by the user to be printed to the screen first before the execution of the while loop.
 I researched how to have to output printed horizontally in output and learnt that the "end =" command is one way of achieving this.
+During testing I noted that its necessary to set the while loop to run when the number is greater than one only as without this the program would be stuck in an infinite loop.

 **Further reading and references**
 * I wrote this program myself drawing on learnings from lectures and from extra reading detailed below